-Gutters and Downspouts Defend your Home from Water Damage
+Defend your Home from Water Damage with Gutters and Downspouts

 Most of us probably never think about how our roof keeps water from streaming into walls, doorways and basements.
 The job of gutters and downspouts is to collect water from the roof during rainstorms or from melting snow, and draw it safely away from the foundation of the house or commercial building.
 Minimizing water intrusion near the drip line and close to foundation walls is crucial to avoiding moisture-caused structural damage to the home including rot, mold and insect infestation.
 Keeping your roof drainage system in good shape is an important factor in protecting your home from water damage.
 But you can also use your drainage system to enhance the look of your home and be as aesthetically pleasing as it is effective.